chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 This systematic approach ensures consistency and proper adherence to chuck-stack conventions.

-## Foreign Key Philosophy

-Chuck-stack follows a deliberate foreign key strategy that differs from traditional ERP systems to prevent massive, unwieldy tables and give end-users more control over relationships.

-### When to CREATE Foreign Keys
-Create foreign keys when the relationship is **always required and permanent**:
-- ✅ `stk_project_line.stk_project_uu` - A project line will ALWAYS belong to a project
-- ✅ `stk_actor.type_uu` - Every actor will ALWAYS have a type
-- ✅ `stk_item.type_uu` - Every item will ALWAYS have a type

-### When to AVOID Foreign Keys
-Avoid foreign keys when the relationship is **optional or might change**:
-- ❌ Don't create `stk_project.business_partner_uu` - Some projects may not have a business partner
-- ❌ Don't create `stk_project.contact_uu` - Projects might have multiple contacts or none
-- ❌ Don't create optional relationship columns that lead to wide tables

-### Alternative Approaches for Optional Relationships
-Use chuck-stack's flexible relationship systems instead:

-1. **stk_tag** - For flexible metadata and optional simple relationships
-2. **stk_link** - For optional complex relationships between any two records

-### Benefits of This Approach
-- **Prevents table bloat** - Tables stay focused and maintainable (vs iDempiere's c_order with 100+ columns)
-- **User control** - End-users can create and maintain their own attributes and links
-- **Flexibility** - Relationships can evolve without schema changes
-- **Performance** - Smaller, focused tables perform better

-This philosophy is based on 25 years of ERP development experience and addresses real-world problems with traditional normalized database designs in business applications.

 ## Normal Sample Table

 This section represents a template for creating a new chuck-stack concept that does not use partitioning (aka normal table).
 The below SQL code does the following: